eruedasanchez/eruedasanchez/README.md

 - 🔭 I’m currently working as a frontend developer
 - 🌱 I’m currently learning Typescript, PostgreSQL and NextJs
 - 👯 I’m looking to collaborate on a differents projects
-- 💬 Ask me about HTML, CSS and web design
 - 📫 How to reach me: **ezequiel.ruedasanchez@gmail.com**
 - ⚡ Fun fact: Running and cycling